documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

   - Decline your request
   - Remove the pending request message

+A manager should see a red outline of the messaging icon on the upper right navigation section (will show as a mail icon).

+This will show as an unread message.
+This alerts the project manager to go to the project details page and handle your request.

 #### Project Access Levels

 Once approved, you can be added as: